B.Slade: 2006–2010: Controversy, turbulence, and retirement from gospel

-2010–2013: Rebirth as B. Slade and a return to independence
+2010–2013: Rebirth as B.Slade and a return to independence

-Recreating himself as an out indie R&B/glam pop artist, the artist formerly known as Tonéx underwent a re-branding, dubbing himself B. Slade and using digital media to release his new music and philosophies.
+Recreating himself as an out indie R&B/glam pop artist, the artist formerly known as Tonéx underwent a rebranding, dubbing himself B.Slade and using digital media to release his new music and ideas.
 The name change was inspired by the character Brian Slade from the art film Velvet Goldmine.
-Though he continues to receive much resistance from his past, conservative gospel fans, his new-found transparency and honest lyrics have helped him carve a niche in the LGBT music genre, which itself is slowly gaining acceptance in the mainstream field.
-Albums announced and partially produced under the Tonéx brand like A Brilliant Catastrophe, his Michael and Janet Jackson tribute mixtape, and the long-awaited, aforementioned Stereotype were all officially released during this time.
+Though he faced resistance from his former conservative gospel fans, his newfound transparency and honest lyrics have helped him carve a niche in the LGBT music scene, which itself was slowly gaining acceptance in the mainstream field.
+Albums announced and partially produced under the Tonéx brand like A Brilliant Catastrophe, his Michael and Janet Jackson tribute mixtape, and the long-awaited, Stereotype were all officially released during this time.
 B.Slade performed "You Make Me Feel (Mighty Real)" as a tribute to disco singer Sylvester at the 7th Annual OUTMUSIC Awards.
-His full-length album Diesel, was released via his own label Suxxess Records on July 19, 2011.
+His full-length album Diesel was released through his label Suxxess Records on July 19, 2011.

 After completing his stint in the musical The Who's Tommy in the summer of 2011, B.Slade began work on his next concept album, Knowing.
-An ambitious "pop opera" narrating a dystopian take on the future of the major record label monopoly, the album will serve as a soundtrack that the artist plans to turn into a feature film musical.
-Knowing was scheduled for a release on Christmas Day 2011 (another album entitled Stealth was released on this day instead), but after a few delays was released discretely in memory of Whitney Houston on February 11, 2012.
+An ambitious "pop opera" narrating a dystopian take on the future of the major record label monopoly, the album would serve as a soundtrack that the artist planned to turn into a feature film musical.
+Knowing was scheduled for a release on Christmas Day 2011 (another album, Stealth, was released on this day instead), but after a few delays, it was released discretely in memory of Whitney Houston on February 11, 2012.

-In the fall of 2012, B.Slade embarked on his "Sex, Drugs and Sushi US Tour", doing shows in Chicago, New York and taking residency at the WitZend in Venice, LA during the months of September and November.
+In the fall of 2012, B.Slade embarked on his "Sex, Drugs and Sushi US Tour", performing shows in Chicago, New York, and taking up residency at the WitZend in Venice, Los Angeles during September and November.
 He was nominated for four awards at the 8th Annual OUTMUSIC Awards, winning one for Best R&B/Soul Song.
 He released another album, Stunt B%$@H, on January 25, 2013.